Please update your browser.

 Meet the Team

-The core FLARE team is a niche team comprised of various backgrounds.
-The team partners with internal stakeholders in order to embed directly into the business for a more applied research focus.
+The core FLARE team includes researchers with diverse technical backgrounds.
+The team partners with internal stakeholders to embed directly into the business for a more applied research focus, in addition to external research organizations to maximize collaboration with renowned scientists in the field.

 Marco Pistoia, Ph.D.

-Offering grants to renowned professors in the academia allows JPMC to be on the forefront of research.
+Offering grants to renowned professors and talented Ph.D. students in the academia allows FLARE to be on the forefront of research.

 When you join our technology team, you’ll thrive in a fast-paced, agile environment that encourages innovation through collaboration.